-- 3.3.1 The round begins at the scheduled starting time whether or not the team is present/ready.
-Start times will be posted prominently around the venue. - 3.3.2 Once the round has begun, robots are not permitted to leave the competition area for any reason. - 3.3.3 Robots will be given a maximum time of 8 minutes to calibrate their robot and complete the course.
-The time for each round will be kept by the referee. - 3.3.4 Calibration is defined as the taking of sensor readings and modifying robot program to accommodate such sensor readings.
+3.3.1 The round begins at the scheduled starting time whether or not the team is present/ready.
+Start times will be posted prominently around the venue.

+3.3.2 Once the round has begun, robots are not permitted to leave the competition area for any reason.
+Each round will last a maximum of 8 minutes

+3.3.3 Calibration is defined as the taking of sensor readings and modifying robot program to accommodate such sensor readings.
 Once the clock has started, teams may calibrate their robot in as many locations as desired on the arena, but the clock will continue to count down.
-Robots are not permitted to move under power while calibrating and no points are scored while a team is calibrating. - 3.3.5 Once teams are ready to perform a scoring run, they must notify the referee.
-To begin a scoring run, the robot is placed on the starting tile in the first room as indicated by the referee.
-Once a scoring run has begun, no more calibration is permitted.
+Robots are not permitted to move under power while calibrating and no points are scored while a team is calibrating.

+3.3.4 Calibration time is to be used for the purposes outlined in 3.3.3 and not for pre-mapping of the arena and/or victim location.
+Any and all pre-mapping activities will result in immediate disqualification of the robot for the round.

+3.3.5 Before a scoring run is started, a dice will be rolled to determine the location of the black tiles.
+The position of the black tiles will be revealed to the team until after they are ready to start a scoring run (see 3.3.6).
+Referees will ensure the combination of black tile placement result in a maze that is 'solvable' before a robot begins a scoring run.

+3.3.6 Once teams are ready to perform a scoring run, they must notify the referee who will indicate to the team captain to start the robot.
+Once the robot is underway, the referee will place the black tiles (also determined by roll of dice as per 3.3.5).

+3.3.7 Once a scoring run has begun, no more calibration is permitted (this includes changing of code/code selection).